-While many people are getting more involved in choosing better food sources and looking after their nutrition, it can still be pretty intimidating, especially when the choice in supermarkets is so varied and dependant on your budget.
+While many people are getting more involved in choosing better food sources and looking after their nutrition, it can still be pretty intimidating, especially when the choice in supermarkets is so varied and dependent on your budget.
 Growing your own vegetables and fruits is a great way to cut down on food costs – and you will know exactly where your food came from and what was used to nurture it.
 Give it a go – try growing your own tomatoes, cucumbers, salads and aubergines.
-There is a lot of choices, so find what works best for you and your garden.
+There are a lot of choices, so find what works best for you and your garden.

 At the same time, money can be a source of stress for a lot of people.
-However, gardening is an inexpensive hobby and growing some of the fresh produce at home will help you save some money and take away some of the stress.
+However, gardening is an inexpensive hobby and growing some fresh produce at home will help you save some money and take away some of the stress.

 So, there you have it!
 Your garden can be an incredible ally for your well-being, both mental and physical.
 Now that you know how to make the most of this space, you should take advantage of Gardening Week and start improving your own green corner!